top of page

 “Every trip we make cuts emissions and lowers operating costs for drivers,” says BasiGo CEO Jit Bhattacharya.
 “Passengers love the smooth, quiet ride.”

 Kenya Bus Service (KBS) recently added its first electric bus to the fleet.
 The operator plans to expand charging infrastructure at depots.
-This is a sign that e-buses are moving from pilot stage to mainstream.
+This is a sign that e-buses are moving from the pilot stage to the mainstream.

 The Rise of the Electric Boda